sora91s/mongo/src/mongo/db/catalog/README.md

 ### Commit Quorum

-The purpose of `commitQuorm` is to ensure secondaries are ready to commit an index build quickly.
-This minimizes replication lag on secondaries: secondaries, on receipt of a `commitIndexBuild` oplog entry, will stall oplog application until the local index build can be committed. `commitQuorum` delays commit of an index build on the primary node until secondaries are also ready to commit.
-A primary will not commit an index build until a minimum number of data-bearing nodes are ready to commit the index build.
-Index builds can take anywhere from moments to days to complete, so the replication lag can be very significant.
-Note: `commitQuorum` makes no guarantee that indexes on secondaries are ready for use when the command completes, `writeConcern` must still be used for that.
+A primary will not commit an index build until a minimum number of data-bearing nodes have completed the index build and are ready to commit.
+This threshold is called the _commit quorum_.

-A `commitQuorum` option can be provided to the `createIndexes` command and specifies the number of nodes, including itself, for which a primary must wait to be ready before committing.
+A `commitQuorum` option can be provided to the `createIndexes` command and specifies the number of nodes, including itself, a primary must wait to be ready before committing.
 The `commitQuorum` option accepts the same range of values as the writeConcern `"w"` option.
 This can be an integer specifying the number of nodes, `"majority"`, `"votingMembers"`, or a replica set tag.
 The default value is `"votingMembers"`, or all voting data-bearing nodes.